 by John Anthony Castro, J.D., LL.M.

-One of the most common and frequent questions we get from clients outside of the U.S. is “why do I have to pay the Net Investment Income Tax on passive income despite having already paid a higher effective income tax rate in another country?”
+One of the most common and frequent questions we get from clients outside of the U.S. is “why do I have to pay the Net Investment Income Tax (NIIT) on passive income despite having already paid a higher effective income tax rate in another country?”
 The short answer is that you’ve been receiving bad tax advice.
 The long answer is this article.

 The United States Code, Title 26 “Internal Revenue Code,” Subtitle A “Income Taxes” has six chapters.
 Chapter 1 is “Normal Taxes and Surtaxes.”
 Chapter 2 is “Tax on Self-Employment Income.”
 Chapter 2A is the “Unearned Medicare Contribution.”